itsx/security-notes/linux-system-examination.md

 # Linux initial system examination (Ubuntu 18.04 LTS):

 Use these steps to examine if linux box was compromised or not.
 Examples are from the encountered mining attack on Jenkins server.
 If attacker gets a root access, everything can be masked with a rootkit (use intuition).
-Also some operations affects lots of files and can damage attacker fingerprint.
+Also note that some operations affects lots of files and can damage attacker fingerprint.